Rosalind Franklin is often introduced through a grievance.

 That matters because it explains her authority.
 Franklin was not guessing around the edges of a glamorous problem.
 She was bringing trained technical skill to it.

 At King's, she advanced the resolution and interpretation of DNA diffraction images, including the now famous Photograph 51 made with her student Raymond Gosling.
-She also distinguished between the A and B forms of DNA by controlling water content in the specimens, which was crucial to understanding the molecule's structure.
+She also distinguished between the A and B forms of DNA by controlling water content in the specimens, which helped scientists understand the molecule's structure.

 The old martyr story is too thin